Use this document to give authority to someone else to sell a house, a flat or land that you own on your behalf.

 It is a good idea to discuss the extent of the power with your attorney in advance.
 Doing so will give him or her the opportunity to ask questions about your instructions and let you make clear exactly what you would like him or her to do.
 If you do, make sure what you have agreed is included in the document.

-You can only grant the power of attorney to do things that you already have the right and capacity to do yourself.
-You cannot use it to allow the attorney to make decisions about your welfare.
+- you can only grant the power of attorney to do things that you already have the right and capacity to do yourself.

 - you are abroad but need someone to manage your financial and legal affairs at home (such as buying or selling property).